Wang Qing (Water Margin): Life

 Wang Qing started his rebellion against the Song Empire in Fangzhou (房州; present-day Fang County, Hubei) after resisting arrest and killing government soldiers.
-He robs Fangzhou's treasury and granary with his followers and split the money and grain at different locations near Fangzhou.
+He robs Fangzhou's treasury and granary with his followers and splits the money and grains at different locations near Fangzhou.
 Within a short period of time, Wang Qing builds up his own military force by raiding nearby villages and towns.

 With help from his adviser Li Zhu, Wang Qing seizes control of Jingnan (荊南; present-day Jingzhou, Hubei) and declares himself the "King of Chu" (楚王).
 After learning of Wang Qing's rebellion, many other bandits and outlaws in the Hubei region pledge their support to him and become part of his Chu kingdom.
 Within three to four years, Wang Qing has seized control of six prefectures of the Song Empire.
 He builds himself a palace in Nanfeng (南豐; around present-day Danjiangkou, Hubei).
 Wang Qing's Chu kingdom expands to eight prefectures later, covering parts of present-day Hubei, Chongqing and Sichuan.

 After the Liangshan outlaws receive amnesty from Emperor Huizong, they go on military campaigns to drive back invaders from the Liao Empire in the north and suppress rebel forces on Song territory as a form of service to the Song Empire.
 After defeating the Liao invaders and Jin kingdom (established by Tian Hu), the Liangshan heroes turn their attention to the Chu kingdom and ultimately emerge victorious.
 Wang Qing is captured by Liangshan's Li Jun, charged with treason by the Song Empire, and eventually executed by lingchi.